Education

 4. Sign up for free Trupanion insurance when you receive my text with the Trupanion info and our code.
 May be done anytime anytime between now and go home day.
 Remember it is required in our contract.

 Check your pricing on Rain insurance.
-They have a 14 day wait period.
+They have a 14 day wait period and charge 1 st month.

 Contracts: I will be sending out your health warranty and contract for you to e-sign from Breeder Cloud Pro the week before you pick up your puppy.
 PLEASE READ IT!!!
 This is a legal document with information that you need to know.
 It's not that long and only takes a few minutes to read.
 And who knows....there might be a test on it when you pick up your puppy!! ;) Please print a copy for your records to add to your puppy packet for future reference.